Jack Stanley - Another Mystery to Solve!

 “Jack & The Beanstalk”.
 This photograph is labelled “Barrie Baldrick’s Grand Pantomime”.
 It is interesting to see that the actor playing the cow has removed his head for the curtain call.

-Penny (or Perry?)
-Nichols, (ellarend??)
-Eden, Hal Bryan, Jay (or Joy) Martel, Margaret.
-Valeu (?)
-The Tranollies (or Franollies?) and two character names left blank- Dwarf and Baron.
+Penny Nicholls, Marina Eden, Hal Bryan, Jay Martel, Margaret Valeu (?), The Franollies - Roy Fransen and Johnny Quigley) and two character names left blank- Dwarf and Baron.

 Finally there is a portrait of an artiste called Irene Leslie.
 It is marked “Savoy Studios, Bradford” and has “Dick Whittington” crossed out on the back, and “Hot Punch Revue” stamped in red ink below.
 The Hot Punch Revue was a show that also starred Betty Jumel and Bunny Doyle.